Biblical Studies >

 2. Joining the Story: The Place of Women in God’s Great Plan

-3. A Woman’s Natural Place: Man Is the Head of a Woman
+3. A Woman’s Natural Place: What the Creation Narratives Tell Us

 4. Talking Heads: The Meaning of Headship